Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Project Proposal.md

 - Ability to set a cutoff / turn-on PWM cycle.
 - Ability to cause fan oscillation.
 - Ability to Dampen PWM duty cycle changes that are sent to the fan.

-The following hardware shall be implemented for the three modes:

-- A power management system used to power the tool.
-This system should be able to switch between being powered by a USB or by the 10 to 40 VDC coming from the power bus.
-- An advanced microcontroller that has the capabilites to generate PWM signals, can have a tachometer as an input and has signal processing capabilites.
-- A screen to display the modes, and given data for each mode.
-The screen will also need to allow the user to change different parameters based on the mode that has been selected.
-- The tool will also need a USB interface to allow for powering the device or the transmission of data between the controller and diagnostic tool.
-- The tool will also need a molex interface to allow for powering the device from the 10 to 40 VDC power bus or to the transmit the data between the controller and diagnostic tool.

 *4) Budget Specifications:*